ukmda/ukmda-dataprocessing/archive/containers/RMS-docker/README.md

 on the external volume along with a configuration script *configure_container.sh*.
 The image is configured to run this script at startup.

 As currently deployed, the script copies the camera-specific configuration, SSH keys and other configuration data, updates the UKMON toolset, and installs some functionality specific to me.

 ## RMS_data
-The use of the external filesystem allows RMS to write data directly back to the Host, removing any need to copy or move data after each run, and keeping the container size small.
-However, you'll need to implement some process on the host, to purge the CapturedFiles data periodically, as RMS typically collects 10-20GB per night.
+The use of the external filesystem allows RMS to write data directly back to the Host, removing any need to copy or move data after each run and keeping the container size small.
+However, you'll need to implement some process on the host to purge the CapturedFiles data periodically, as RMS typically collects 10-20GB per night.

 ## Updating RMS
-RMS is updated whenever the container is restarted, or whenever the image is rebuilt.
+RMS is updated whenever the container is restarted or whenever the image is rebuilt.
 To force an update, restart the container.